 If you’re wondering what to pack for Maui, check out this ultimate list to ensure a hassle-free trip.

 In fact, if you travel to Hawaii during between November and January, you should be prepared for somewhat chilly nights (even though days will mostly be warm).
 These are Hawaii’s “coolest” months.
 Pack a thin sweater or jacket for the coolish evenings.

-November to March (winter) is also Hawaii’s rainy season, and occasional rains can be expected.
+November to March (winter) is also Hawaii’s rainy season, and occasional rainy days can be expected.
 So you should be prepared with a light rain jacket, suitable footwear and waterproof protection gear for your valuables.

 However, during the summer season (May to October), it can get quite hot during the daytime – pack as many light and comfortable clothes as possible.

-No matter when you go, though, you’ll need a high-SPF sunscreen and sun protection gear to avoid sunburn.
+No matter what time of year you go, though, you’ll need a high-SPF sunscreen and sun protection gear to avoid sunburn.